Goodbye (Jason Derulo and David Guetta song)

-"Goodbye" is a song by American singer Jason Derulo and French music producer David Guetta featuring vocals from Nicki Minaj and Willy William.
-It was adapted and written by Guetta, Philippe Greiss, William, David Saint Fleur, Art Beatz, Curtis Gray, Jean-Michel Sissoko, Dj Paulito, Jazelle Rodriguez, Christopher Tempest, Kinda Ingrosso, Minaj, Derulo, Francesco Sartori, Lucio Quarantotto and Franck Peterson.
-The latter three are credited due to the inclusion of elements of their composition "Time to Say Goodbye", as performed by Sarah Brightman and Andrea Bocelli.
+"Goodbye" is a song by the American singer Jason Derulo and the French music producer David Guetta, featuring the American rapper Nicki Minaj and the French musician Willy William.
+It was adapted and written by the artists alongside Jmi Sissoko, DJ Paulito, Kinnda, JVZEL, VodKa, Phil Greiss, David Saint Fleur, Art Beatz, and Curtis Gray, the latter five receiving production credits along with Guetta; Francesco Sartori, Lucio Quarantotto, and Frank Peterson are credited due to the inclusion of elements of their composition "Time to Say Goodbye", as performed by Sarah Brightman and Andrea Bocelli.
 "Goodbye" is included on Guetta's seventh studio album, 7 (2018).